Chapter 4

 The tribe never hurried, but progressed steadily.

-The Mantel, like the Abantu, sent forth only their strongest and healthiest adults; those who did have children, none were younger than Kolo, who was the same age as Eku.
+The Mantel, like the Abantu, sent forth only the strongest adults; those who did have children, none were younger than Kolo, who was the same age as Eku.

-Moving comfortably and well-fed through broadleaf forest, the tribe reached the farthest part of the Mantel home range, where the current trees began to mingle with the tallest bamboo the Abantu had ever seen.
+Moving comfortably and well-fed through broadleaf forest, the tribe reached the uppermost reach of the Mantel home range, where the trees began to mingle with the tallest bamboo the Abantu had ever seen.

 While making camp, Kolo told his new friends that he had a special treat for them to sneak away and see first thing in the morning.

 “Not as dangerous as last time,” he said, still sounding apologetic.
-“Mantel do this many times.”
+“Mantel do this many times.
+I come here, many times.”

 “What is it,” Goguk begged.